fkie-cad/libdesock/README.md

 as a sequence of chunks that get individually fed to the application.

-It functions as a library that when preloaded with `LD_PRELOAD` replaces the network stack of the libc with its own implementation that emulates all network operations in user-space.
+It functions as a library that when preloaded with `LD_PRELOAD` replaces the network stack of the libc with its own stack that emulates all network operations in user-space.
 This has multiple advantages for fuzzing:

 1. It reduces the syscalls of the target
 2. It automatically synchronizes multi-threaded programs
 3. No extra harnessing is needed to get the fuzz input to the application

+libdesock also let's you customize what happens when an application requests data over a network connection.
+The default is to read from stdin but this can be changed inside the so-called "input hook".

 ## How to use
 Prepend